 If your children’s sports equipment is starting to become an issue, you can try building lockers specifically for them and their gear.
 Sure, they won’t be able to fit their bikes in a locker, but by giving them a vertically-oriented , they can collect and store a lot of their gear without taking up a lot of your precious .

 7. Dust Collection Ideas for a Garage Workshop

 In the event that you’ll be doing a lot of woodworking, you’re also going to be creating a lot of dust.
-While piles of sawdust have been building up on the workshop floors of woodworkers for thousands of years, it can actually be quite unsafe, and depending on your sensitivities, it could be triggering a nasty allergic reaction.
+While piles of sawdust have been building up on the workshop floors of woodworkers for thousands of years, it can actually be quite unsafe, and depending on your sensitivities, it could trigger a nasty allergic reaction.

 Installing a dust collection system in your shop can do wonders to save your sanity and even prolong the prime condition of your shop and the longevity of your tools.
-By sucking the sawdust away, it never has the chance to settle near the intricate parts of an electric motor or on the floor where it becomes a handy surface to take a fall on.
+By sucking the sawdust away, it never has the chance to settle near the intricate parts of an electric motor or on the floor, where it becomes a handy surface to take a fall on.

 There are a ton of different options out there for dust collection systems, but you can also create your own if you have a fairly powerful shop vacuum.
 Check out the following video to get an idea of how to create your own system without shelling out a lot of money on a fancy industrial model.
 It’s a great demonstration of how to build a complete dust collection system using your shop vac and some affordable parts.

 For long days in the shop, whether you’re fixing something or tinkering away, a cold, concrete floor will fatigue you.
 It may wear out your back, it could just hurt your feet, or it could be really difficult to sweep, leaving small scraps and dust to be tripped over.
 Ideally, you want a smooth and comfortable floor that you can clean easily and will hold up to the abuses a workshop floor will see.